MileHacker Logo

 • Place des Prêcheurs Market (Tuesday, Thursday, Saturday) is a large market offering food, flowers, and goods.

-• Food Tours often include market locations for fresh produce.
+• Food Tours often include market places for fresh produce.

 • Farmers' Markets feature selling directly from local producers.